Varden (newspaper)

 Varden (Varden) is a regional newspaper published in Skien, Norway.

 History and profile

 The newspaper was first established with a test issue on 17 December 1874, with Johan C. T. Castberg as its first editor-in-chief.
 It has been published daily since 1895, and in the tabloid format since 2001.
-As of August 2024, the newspaper's editor-in-chief is Tom Erik Thorsen.
+As of August 2026, the newspaper's editor-in-chief is Eirik Haugen.

 Originally, Varden was owned by individuals.
 Harald Kristoffersen, its editor-in-chief and owner from 1901, created the limited company AS Varden in 1918.
 The corporation Orkla Media, later sold to the British media group Mecom and renamed Edda Media, bought the newspaper in 1994.
 In 2012, Edda Media was acquired by A-pressen, and Varden was sold to Agderposten Medier because Telemarksavisa, Varden's main competitor, was owned by the same company.
 Agderposten Media and Polaris Media established Polaris Media Sør in 2020.